Tom Donaldson, President

 Richard McCormick is the former chairman, president and CEO of US WEST, Inc. Mr. McCormick and employees of US WEST have consistently supported the NOFAS Leadership Awards Benefit as a trustee and helped develop the NOFAS Information and Referral Clearinghouse.

 Susan Molinari served as a member of the NOFAS board from 1997-1999.
+She currently is vice president for public policy at Google.
 She was a member of the U.S. House of Representatives from 1990-1997 and co-anchor of “CBS News Saturday” from 1997-1998.
 She also was a longstanding member of the NOFAS Advisory Board, and—along with her husband, the Honorable Bill Paxon—was presented in 1996 with the NOFAS Leadership Award in recognition of her work on behalf of women and children.
-Susan currently heads up her own Washington lobbying and consulting firm and is a senior public affairs consultant to Fleishman Hillard public relations.

 Theda New Breast, M.P.H. is a Montana born Blackfeet Indian and one of the pioneers in the Native Training field in addition to being one of the original committee members for the Men’s and Women’s Wellness gatherings.
 She has more than 25 years professional experience in providing healing and training workshops centered on alcohol and other drug use prevention.
 Theda served as President of the NOFAS Board of Directors from 1990-1995.